Web accessibility at the University of Waterloo

 - the University has the ability to control the content on the site.

 - the site conveys information that reasonably would be considered University business.
-For example, a professional “profile” page which describes a person’s area of expertise and how to contact them at the University must be accessible.
+For example, a professional “profile” page that describes a person’s area of expertise and how to contact them at the University must be accessible.
 (A site that is about a person’s hobbies and not in the University’s control is not required to be accessible.
 Such sites would not use the University logo.)

 The rules that apply to the University also apply to the Affiliated and Federated Institutions of Waterloo.

 Websites in the University’s web space that are personal or relating to other groups, such as student clubs, for which the University does not control content do not fall under the University’s legal mandate to make its websites accessible.
 Still, University employees and other groups using the University’s web space are strongly encouraged to make their sites accessible.

 - Attend the Skills for the Electronic Workplace courses on web accessibility.

 - Review the Basic web accessibility and Accessibility tools pages.